osmandapp/web/main/docs/user/purchases/android.md

 - **Huawei App Gallery**: you can check it in the [Huawei App Gallery order history](https://consumer.huawei.com/en/support/content/en-us00694318/ ).

 ### Install Application
+- Update Market app (Google Play, Amazon, Huawei AppGallery).

-- Log in to the Market (Google Play, Amazon, Huawei AppGallery) with **same account** that you have an OsmAnd purchase.
+- Log in with **the same account** to the Market (Google Play, Amazon, Huawei AppGallery) that you have an OsmAnd purchase.
 - Install an application by the link below.

 |  App  | Google Play   | Amazon | Huawei AppGallery |